 The proper discovery process when dealing with a prospect holds significant importance in the overall sales cycle – and ultimately leads to success.
 As a financial professional, a foundational aspect of your business is to uncover financial problems that your prospects and clients may actually have (or their perceived problems) and it is your mission to help solve many of these financial issues.

-However, like many of the things we do in the financial services industry, proper planning and solutions are as much an art as a science.
+However, like many of the things we do in the financial services industry, proper strategies and solutions are as much an art as a science.
 Most of the artistry comes from being in the business for a long time and understanding the ideal way to ask your prospects questions that will lead to the best possible solutions.
 The following questions can help you improve first meetings with prospects.

 Ask for Permission